-Doctors owe a duty of confidentiality to their patients, but they also have a wider duty to protect and promote the health of patients and the public.2 This explanatory guidance sets out the steps doctors should take if a patient’s failure or refusal to stop driving exposes others to a risk of death or serious harm.3
+Doctors owe a duty of confidentiality to their patients, but they also have a wider duty to protect and promote the health of patients and the public.2 This guidance, which forms part of the professional standards, sets out the steps doctors should take if a patient’s failure or refusal to stop driving exposes others to a risk of death or serious harm.3

-See ‘The duties of a doctor registered with the General Medical Council’ in Good medical practice, which you can find available on our website.
+See ‘The duties of a medical professional registered with the GMC in Good medical practice, which you can find available on our website.